Support for online Delegated Authorisers

 The search will return user details that are an exact match on the criteria that you enter.

-For example: if your search criteria is Roberts (Surname field), then all users with a last name of Roberts will be returned.
+For example: if your search criteria is Edwards (Surname field), then all users with a last name of Edwards will be returned.

 Information yellow icon